-I whole heartedly believe that creativity is a beautiful gift.
-We all must embrace it.
+I absolutely believe that creativity is such a beautiful gift.
+We must embrace it.
 Cherish it.
 Utilize it.
 And most of all, share it with the world!

 On this blog, you will find writing tips&tricks, book reviews and my personal experiences with conferences that helped shape my writing craft and publishing mindset, with an occasional trip or two!